faddaful/pinterest-data-pipeline388/README.md

 - Read in the json files from the s3 bucket and convert to dataframe.
 Create 3 dataframes for the 3 topics in the s3 bucket.
 If all works well. start clening the data.
 All done at this stage.
+- Clean the data, perform some computations using pyspark or spark SQL.
+I prefer pyspark.

 ## Looking Ahead...Orchestrate Databricks Workflow on AWS MWAA (Managed Workflow for Apache Airflow)